TaylorBelk1/Sprint-Challenge-Node-Express/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Mention two parts of Express that you learned about this week.
+    -router
+    -middleware

 - [ ] Describe Middleware?
+    -functions that are executed in the order they are introduced into the server's code

 - [ ] Describe a Resource?
+    -basically anything that you access via a URL that you supply

 - [ ] What can the API return to help clients know if a request was successful?
+    -status codes, such as 200 or 204

 - [ ] How can we partition our application into sub-applications?
+    -using modular code, and routers to connect those

 ## Project Setup